 #4 The Quick to Wilt Bouquet

 Ah, wilting bouquets.
 Unfortunately, it happens earlier for some weddings than others.
 If you’re planning a hot, humid wedding in the summer, keep your bouquet chilled before the aisle walk (your florist should know the drill).
 Or… skip real flowers for your wedding and opt instead for a handmade alternative.
-These buttons never wilt!
+Buttons never wilt!

 Neither will these sweet blooms by Emici Bridal – gorgeous!